PratamaAgung/docker-session/session-3/README.md

 # Third Session
 This session will cover the introduction to the `docker-compose`.
-Basically, `docker-compose` will make our life easier by using `yaml`-based file to build image.
+Basically, `docker-compose` will make our life easier by using `yaml`-based file to build and run image.
 It will be very useful if we have multiple docker container in our system.

 ## Step To Build
 - Copy every file to the server (please follow the directory structure as in this repo)